singodiyashubham87/donate-chain/README.md

   Every donation is streamed in real-time using **Fluvio**, enabling dynamic dashboards and instant visibility.

 - 📈 **Analytics Dashboard**
-  Visualize donation volume, top donors all over, trending causes, and fundraising goals using real-time Fluvio data.
+  Visualize donation volume, top donors, trending causes, and fundraising goals using real-time Fluvio data.

 ---